Connect with others who understand.

 Some people temporarily lose functional abilities during hallucinations.
 One member shared, “Has anyone experienced hallucinations with their loved one?
 When my mom has them, all her motor skills stop working.
 She was unable to walk yesterday or feed herself.”

-Handling loved one’s hallucinations can be frustrating and difficult for caregivers, especially when they try a number of responses and nothing seems to help.
+Handling a loved one’s hallucinations can be frustrating and difficult, especially when you’ve tried many ways to help and nothing works.
 One caregiver explained: “I don’t know how to deal with the hallucinations.
 No amount of talking seems to help.
 If I agree, he wants the police called.
 If I don't see or hear them, I have a problem and just don’t care.”

 “I don’t know how to deal with the hallucinations.
 No amount of talking seems to help.
 If I agree, he wants the police called.
 If I don’t see or hear them, I have a problem and just don’t care.”